By Wayne Veysey | Chief Correspondent

-Robin van Persie is considering his Manchester United future as he harbours growing doubts over the David Moyes regime.
+Robin van Persie is considering his Manchester United future as he harbours growing doubts over the David Moyes regime, Goal understands.

-The Dutch striker has told friends that he is increasingly unhappy with the training and tactical methods employed by the Red Devils boss, which he believes have contributed to his worst run of injuries in three years.
+The Dutch striker has told friends that he is increasingly unhappy with the training and tactical methods employed by Moyes, which he believes have contributed to his worst run of injuries in three years.

 Van Persie was ruled out for a month on Friday with a thigh strain sustained taking the corner that led to United's winner against Shakhtar Donetsk on Tuesday night and will not play again until the New Year.

 |MAN UNITED LATEST

 |20/1||Robin van Persie is 20/1 with BetVictor to be the Premier League's top scorer|

 Goal revealed in October than Van Persie is "disgruntled" at the greater emphasis on running and endurance in sessions under Moyes compared to the Sir Alex Ferguson regime.